MicrosoftDocs/SupportArticles-docs/Office/Client/office-suite-issues/error-do-you-want-download-converter.md

 ---
 title: Error (Do you want to download the converter) in Office
 description: Discusses an issue in which you receive an error message to download a converter when you try to open an Excel 2010 workbook (.xlsx), a Word 2010 document (.docx), or a PowerPoint 2010 presentation (.pptx).
-Error message.
 author: simonxjx
 manager: dcscontentpm
 localization_priority: Normal